Before and after

 | Official venue control, execution, or account mutation | No | The native API remains the correct authority for those behaviors. |

-| Wallet or payment-aware key lifecycle | Only through account/access pages | Use Wallet Automation, Authentication, and Facilitator instead of market-data routes. |
+| Wallet-owned account verification or payment infrastructure | Only through account/access pages | Use SIWE verification, Authentication, and Facilitator instead of market-data routes. |

-The migration case is strongest when a team already knows the native venue well but does not want to maintain its own historical archive, replay service, freshness checks, or agent-readable route contract.
-It is weakest when the requested job is execution, wallet control, live venue governance, or a market family outside the documented 0xArchive surface.Acceptance Criteria
+The migration case is strongest when a team knows the native venue well but does not want to maintain its own historical archive, replay service, freshness checks, or agent-readable route contract.
+It is weakest when the job is execution, wallet control, live venue governance, or a market family outside the documented 0xArchive surface.Acceptance